Sid Smith (lacrosse)

-Sid Smith (born July 24, 1986 in Six Nations, Ontario) is an Iroquois lacrosse player who plays for the Rochester Knighthawks of the National Lacrosse League.
+Sid Smith (born July 24, 1986 in Six Nations, Ontario) is a Haudenosaunee lacrosse player who plays for the Rochester Knighthawks of the National Lacrosse League.

 Junior career

 Smith played for the Six Nations Arrows of the OLA Junior A Lacrosse League.
 Smith would lead the Arrows to four straight league championships.
-Smith won the John "Gus" McCauley Memorial Trophy as the league’s Defender of the Year in both 2006 and 2007.
+Smith won the John "Gus" McCauley Memorial Trophy as the league's Defender of the Year in both 2006 and 2007.
 In 2006, he also won the Jim Bishop Memorial Award as the Most Sportsmanlike Player in the Minto Cup Tournament.
 In 2007, Smith won the B.W.
 "Bill" Evans Award for the league's Top Graduating Player and the Dean McLeod Award as the league's Playoffs Most Valuable Player.
 Smith also captained the 2007 team to Six Nations' first Minto Cup national championship since 1992.

 College career

 Onondaga Community College

 Smith began his college career at Onondaga Community College.
-Smith played alongside fellow Six Nations players Craig Point and Cody Jamieson and led the Lazers to the 2006 NJCAA national championship with an undefeated 18-0 overall record.
+Smith played alongside fellow Six Nations players Craig Point and Cody Jamieson and led the Lazers to the 2006 NJCAA national championship with an undefeated 18–0 overall record.
 He was named a 2006 NJCAA First-Team All-American.

 Syracuse University

-During his two years with Syracuse (2008-2009), Smith helped the Orange to back-to-back national championships.
+During his two years with Syracuse (2008–2009), Smith helped the Orange to back-to-back national championships.
 He was Honorable Mention All-American in 2008 and Second-Team All-American in 2009.